A Website That Works is a Website that Produces Prospects

 Think of your website like your physical location if you had dozens of walk-ins each day.
 You would want your office to give a professional first impression- and that’s exactly what your website should do.
 You can’t necessarily “win” customers with a professional website, but you can probably lose them.
 If you really do have an outdated site, it doesn’t tell potential prospects anything useful about you, and it looks like you don’t have the resources to make it look more appealing.
 A good site isn’t necessarily a deal maker- but it can definitely be a deal breaker if it doesn’t meet minimum expectations for design and usability.

 WordPress is a CMS (Content Management System), but it has an infinite number of design options.
-The first thing you do is pick a design ‘theme’.
-There are pre-configured designs you can choose from.
-This is where a good vendor (with insurance experience) really helps.
+If you’re managing your own website using WordPress, the first thing you do is pick a design ‘theme’.
+There are pre-configured designs you can choose from and this is where a good vendor (with insurance experience) really helps.
 You can give them examples of sites you like, and a good vendor can mimic them- or at least start with a similar theme and customize it for you.
 Themes are a head start, but they won’t be a finished product.

 If your site is managed on WordPress, you may hear the term ‘plug-in’.
 This simply refers to a feature or function that is added to your site.
 Plugins are packages of code that are downloaded and installed on wordpress sites just like a program on your computer or an app on your phone- although many plugins do require varying degrees of technical expertise to configure and use.
-Most agents probably shouldn’t be creating or editing your own site- especially if this information is new to you, but being familiar with the concepts will help you communicate with your vendor- or with us if we manage your site.
+Most agents probably shouldn’t be creating or editing your own site- especially if this information is new to you, but being familiar with the concepts will help you communicate with your vendor.

-Use a good SEO plugin.
-Yoast is one of the most well known- but it is also a bit pricey for the Pro version.
+If you are managing your website internally, use a good SEO plugin.
+Yoast is one of the most well known- but it does cost a bit more for the Pro version.
 SEOPress Pro is very comparable and actually has some good features that Yoast doesn’t.
-As a paid subscriber, you are permitted to use our authentication key for this plugin at no charge.
+Paid subscribers are permitted to use our authentication key for this plugin at no charge.
 The plugin will analyze each page and show color coded results so you know what to improve.

 Keep your load time down.
 Users hate waiting…and now the Google bots are factoring load time into your rankings.
 Fancy graphics and animations may look cool, but anything that causes your site to load slower will turn off users and kill SEO.